jsz6389/bsoz-emu/README.md

 # bsoz-emu
-A 6502 Emulator written in good memory-safe rust
+A 6502 Emulator written in good, clean, memory-safe rust